*The original article published on April 24, 2020 has been updated to reflect changes as of June 18, 2020.

-On Thursday, April 23 and Friday, April 24, 2020, the U.S. Department of Treasury and Small Business Administration issued additional guidance through its evolving FAQ document and a new Initial Final Rule Notice (IFRN) regarding borrower eligibility and the required borrower need certification for a Paycheck Protection Program (PPP) loan.
+The U.S. Department of Treasury and Small Business Administration (SBA) issued additional guidance through its evolving FAQ document and a new Initial Final Rule Notice (IFRN dated April 24, 2020) regarding borrower eligibility and the required borrower need certification for a Paycheck Protection Program (PPP) loan.
+The Department of Treasury and SBA issued additional guidance through Interim Final Rule Notice (IFRN dated May 8, 2020), Interim Final Rule Notice (IFRN dated May 18, 2020), Interim Final Rule (IFRN dated June 5, 2020), and Interim Final Rule (IFRN Dated June 10, 2020).

 Hedge Funds and Private Equity Ineligible for PPP Loans